triton-inference-server/python_backend/README.md

 ### 1. Building Custom Python Backend Stub

+**Important Note: If your Python model and its dependencies use Python 3.8, you can skip this section and start from section 2 since the Python backend stub shipped in Triton containers uses Python 3.8 by default.**

 Python backend uses a *stub* process to connect your `model.py` file to the Triton C++ core.
 This stub process has an embedded Python interpreter with a fixed Python version.
 If you intend to use a Python interpreter with